adolgert/feedlot/doc/timeline.md

 tokens in the same place, it's hard to know to which E place to move the S token when we take it, so I've now labeled all S tokens by their index within the pen.

+## Tuesday 21 October 2014

+### Format for saved files

+I'm realizing that plotting all of this, with the pens, is complicated, and that the file format I devised is incomplete.
+All the time comes down to things like file formats, doesn't it?